(8 min read)

 3. Not properly based in numbers

-Many still think of marketing as a creative field.
-Creative genius is a huge factor, but successful marketing starts and ends with numbers, and the critically important creative components fit into the math.
-Make sure your marketers tie everything to the mathematic effect on your bottom line.
+Many people still think of marketing as a creative field.
+Creative genius is a huge factor, but successful marketing starts and ends with numbers and the critically important creative components fit into the math.
+(If not, then what's the point?)
+Make sure your marketers tie everything to the mathematic effect on your bottom line—which again, is not to discount the need for profound creativity, rather it's to define its purpose and set parameters for its success.

 I can’t tell you how many times I’ve had to explain with basic arithmetic that presented plans will limit potential results to, say, 10% of the actual revenue goals, with explanations like, “this plan will only hit the numbers if every email recipient opens your email and purchases,” or, “this plan will only hit the numbers if the conversion rate on your website is 25%, not 2.5%,” or, “this plan would only hit the numbers if your email list was 5,000,000 long, not 500,000.”